 Komedia is re-opening on 7th November with it’s regular Saturday Night Krater Comedy Club and other events.

 Number 1 Royal Crescent is open from Wednesday to Sunday until it’s winter closure on 29th November (Pre-booking essential)

 The Holburne Museum and “Grayson Perry – The Pre-Therapy Years” exhibition

-Open Top Bus Tours start again on Saturday, 11th July
+Open Top Bus Tours re-started on Saturday, 11th July

 Slimbridge Wetland Centre

 Gardens and parks at Dyrham Park, Lacock Abbey, Stourhead are all open but pre-booked, timed tickets are needed.
-Tickets are released on Fridays (National Trust) – and they go very quickly, so don’t delay!
-(29th June: The tea hut is now open at Dyrham Park!)
+Tickets are released on Fridays (National Trust) but can be booked throughout the week.
+Some properties have re-opened their shops and tea rooms/huts.

-Restaurants are starting to announce re-opening dates, so please do check individual websites for up to date information (and booking, which is essential).
-However, we are pleased to say that two of our favourite restaurants have re-opened – Chez Dominique and The Scallop Shell!
+Restaurants – most are open, so please do check individual websites for up to date information (and booking, which is essential).

 Please check the attraction and restaurant websites for details of opening – you are likely to need a reservation or pre-booked ticket and some facilities may not be open.

 Playing your Part